Amazon Lending Review

 Sales & Advertising Transparency

 Amazon Lending does not promote its Amazon small business loans to just everyone; since it’s an invitation-only financial service, a lot of the information about the product isn’t readily available.
 Therefore, anyone who has not received a loan offer will not be able to see details about the rates, terms, and details of Amazon Lending’s products.
-However, sellers that have scored an invitation report receiving clear rates and terms for the loans that are offered.
+However, sellers who have scored an invitation report receiving clear rates and terms for the loans that are offered.

 Customer Service & Technical Support

 Amazon offers multiple customer service outlets for Amazon Lending customers.
 Borrowers can contact Amazon Lending by phone or through a dedicated email address.
 Borrowers can also use the Seller Central dashboard to view information about their loan or ask and respond to questions about loans using the Amazon Services Seller Forums.